kaiyoux/kwess/README.md

       between the range specified by startdatetime and enddatetime.
 Both objects are datetime objects.
   Parameters:
-      - startdatetime datetime object sepecifying the start of a range.
+      - startdatetime datetime object specifying the start of a range.
       - enddatetime optional datetime object specifying the end of a range.
 Defaults to now (datetime.datetime.now()) if not specified.
       - accounttype type of Questrade account.
 Defaults to "tfsa".